 The Beneple HR system is able to offer all of the above and is free of charge (with options to upgrade to a premium service, and also offers set up assistance too if required).

 Features you should look for in an HR system.

 Any HR system that you use or are planning to use should have these 7 key features for successful implementation into a business in the UAE.

 By now your HR system should be web or cloud-based and from anywhere – regardless of where you are working around the world – be it a coffee shop, home, train station or on holiday.
 With the rise in remote working, this is an essential feature of HR systems.
 HR Systems also need to offer both employee and HR log in and access to enable employees the ability to log holiday requests, sick leave and more.

 2. Attendance Management

 One of the biggest inefficiencies in business performance is absentee employees.
-Your system should, at a minimum, enable you to effortlessly record, track, calculate, benchmark, and report on sickness absences and holiday leave for your business.
-It should quickly highlight problem areas so you can take corrective action.
+Your system should enable you to easily record, track, calculate, benchmark, and report on sick and holiday leave. and allow HR managers to quickly highlight problem areas and take action.
 It should also enable both employees and managers to log sick leave as well as holiday requests.